zogzog/cubicweb/doc/book/devweb/request.rst

     *while a request is executed*

-Please note that this class is abstract and that a concrete implementation will be provided by the *frontend* web used (in particular *twisted* as of today).
+Please note that this class is abstract and that a concrete implementation will be provided by the *frontend* web used.
 For the views or others that are executed on the server side, most of the interface of `Request` is defined in the session associated to the client.

 API
 ```